Wiese and company named BIG EAST Coaching Staff of the Year

 He spent two seasons as a head coach with the Potomac U.S. Soccer Developmental Academy and served as the academy director at the McLean U.S. Soccer Developmental Academy Program for two years.

-Samol resides in Washington, D.C., with his wife Amber.
+Samol resides in Arlington, Va., with his wife Amber and their daughter Juliette.

 Basuljevic's Goal Helps No. 17 Hoyas Past No. 2...

 The No. 17 Georgetown University men's soccer squad (8-3-4, 3-2-1 BIG EAST) got back on the...

 No. 17 Hoyas Travel to No. 2 Creighton on Saturday

 The No. 17 Georgetown University men's soccer squad will continue BIG EAST Conference play at No....

 No. 3 Georgetown Drops 1-0 Decision to Seton Hall

 The No. 3 Georgetown University men's soccer team dropped a 1-0 decision to the Seton Hall...

 No. 3 Hoyas Travel to Seton Hall on Saturday